 - Harvest: Best February – July, still useable up to September

-- Edibility: 5/5 Sea lettuce is pleasant if unspectacular fresh, becoming truly delicious when dried – with a rich deep flavour.
-Eat as crisps or crumble over soups, stews, salads, fish, sushi etc. Not really one for cooking, but pickles well.
+- Edibility: 5/5 Sea lettuce is pleasant if unspectacular fresh, becoming truly delicious when dried – with a rich deep cucumber-umami flavour.
+Dehydrate and eat as crisps, or crumble over soups, stews, salads, fish, sushi etc. Not really one for cooking, but excellent in pickles (I love it in pickled sea sandwort).
 Very high in protein.
 Wash thoroughly and dry in a dehydrator, warm, airy spot, or in the sun until bone dry and crumbly.

 Sea lettuce is high in umami and I use it in my Umami Pickle, made with pepper dulse, dried cep, cloveroot syrup and ground ivy vinegar.
 Its culinary dynamite.